JeffDeCola/my-cheat-sheets/development/languages/go-cheat-sheet/derived-data-types.md

 * Allocate space for a variable.
 * Pass by reference to a function to change parameters value outside function.

-## FUNCTION / CLOSURE
+## FUNCTION / CLOSURE TYPE

 When used in a function, acts just like a type.
-So I can use the variables int the fnction it lives.
+So I can use the variables int the function it lives.

 ```go